Best Vespa Tours in Rome

 If you are one of those who prefer the freedom of going on your own instead of hiring a closed tour, but you don't know where to start, don't worry, I bring you the solution.

 Booking your vespa is easier than it seems: Rome is full of different businesses that offer their motorcycles, driver services, guide or even scooters with sidecar.
-Although you will find the cheapest prices on the outskirts of the city, they are usually pretty even.
+Although you will find the cheapest prices on the outskirts of the city, they are usually pretty evenly matched.

 Depending on the route or the time you have available, you can rent your scooter for the whole day from 63€, several days or just the hours you need.

-Pay attention to all the clauses included in the rental contract, as the company may penalize you if you deliver the scooter out of time (see the end of the article for the important notes you need to know before renting your scooter).
+Pay attention to all the clauses included in the rental contract, as the company may penalize you if you deliver the scooter late (see the end of the article for the important notes you need to know before renting your scooter).

 Visit the surroundings of Rome with your rented scooter

 Rome is a museum turned into a city.
-To enjoy every jewel that this city hides would take months, but the surroundings of the capital are not for less: world heritage sites, castles, Roman ruins...
+To enjoy every jewel that this city hides would take months, but the surroundings of the capital are not to be missed: World Heritage Sites, castles, Roman ruins...

 Therefore, renting your scooter is the star option to tour the surroundings of Rome and not miss any of these incredible places:

-- Roman Castles: Get the case ready, fill up the tank and get ready to marvel at the Roman Castles.
+- Roman Castles: Prepare the case, fill the tank and get ready to marvel at the Roman Castles.
 Drive along the ancient Roman road Via Appia to enjoy the papal palace of Castel Gandolfo, the Villa di Massenzio, the Circus of Maxentius and the Domini Quo Vadis Churches.
 In addition, you will drive through the famous vineyards of Frascati, visit the town of Palestrina and taste the strawberries of the picturesque village of Nemi.
 Without a doubt, a perfect plan on the outskirts of the city.

 - Tivoli, Villa Adriano and Villa d'Este: Reserve a day of your itinerary to get to know the wonderful region of Lazio.
 Take your Vespa and enjoy the wonderful hills surrounding the capital towards the town of Tivoli, Villa Adriano and Villa d'Este.
 Although it takes less than an hour to get to Tivoli (30 km from Rome), I recommend you to leave early in the morning in order to enjoy a full day visiting two UNESCO World Heritage Sites: Villa Adriano and Villa d'Este.
 Besides enjoying the Roman archaeological complex, you will be able to visit the wonderful gardens full of fountains, waterfalls and nymphs.